 Early career

-'Firehair', from Rangers Comics #38.
+'Firehair', from Rangers Comics #38 (December 1947).

 Fiction House & other 1940s-1950s comic book publishers

-Lubbers was then employed by Fiction House, where he served as art director.
+By 1942, Lubbers was employed by Fiction House, where he served as art director.
 At this point, he dropped his activities as a musician.
 He contributed to mostly patriotic war-oriented comic books like Fight Comics ('Rip Carson'), Wings Comics ('Captain Wings and the Hell-Diver Squadron') and Rangers Comics ('U.S. Rangers', 'Firehair').
-The young artist was called to war in 1943 and served in the United States Air Force Air Transport Command until World War II ended in 1945.
+The young artist was called to war in 1943 and served in the United States Air Force Air Transport Command until the end of World War II in 1945.
 Back in civilian life, Lubbers resumed his post at Fiction House and continued most of his features in Rangers Comics and Wings Comics.
 He also appeared in Jungle Comics ('Captain Terry Thunder', 'Camilla') and Movie Comics.
 Lubbers' tenure with Fiction House lasted until 1950.
 Other post-war comic book work included a couple of stories in 'Adventures into the Unknown' for the American Comics Group (1949-1950), romance stories for Pines and Lev Gleason (1949-1950), the 'Vigilante' feature in three issues of DC's Action Comics (1949) and some covers for St. John Publishing (1948-1950).
 Besides comic stories, he also stood out for his cover illustrations featuring good-looking women.

 Tarzan

-Long Sam
+Long Sam and Li'l Abner

 Robin Malone